 Bunker Hill Downtown Los Angeles Neighborhood District

-Bunker Hill is a neighborhood in the Northwest corner of Downtown Los Angeles historically based on a high-elevation landform that extends above the surrounding terrain that separated Downtown Los Angeles from the rest of the city to the west before the hill was tunneled through at Second Street in 1924.
+Bunker Hill is a neighborhood in the Northwest corner of Downtown Los Angeles located on a historically based high-elevation land-form that rises above the surrounding terrain that separated Downtown Los Angeles from the rest of the city to the west, before the hill was tunneled through at Second Street in 1924.